Badgerati/Pode.Web/docs/Tutorials/Elements/Textbox.md

 ### AutoComplete

-For a single textbox, you can supply autocomplete values via a scriptblock passed to `-AutoComplete`.
+For a single Textbox, you can supply autocomplete options via a scriptblock passed to `-AutoComplete`.
 This scriptblock should return an array of strings, and will be called once when the textbox is initially loaded:

 ```powershell
 New-PodeWebCard -Content @(